Green Sleeve and Tracking Record

 What goes in a Green Sleeve?

-Green Sleeves are intended to contain your advance care planning forms: your personal directive, your GCD and your tracking record.
+Green Sleeves are intended to contain your advance care planning forms: your personal directive, your Goals of Care Designation order and your tracking record.

 A tracking record is a document that comes with your Green Sleeve, which your health care provider uses to write down conversations they have with you about your advance care planning.